cmd-software/alpine-animate/README.md

 # cmd-software/alpine-animate

-A minimalist and opinionated package to use [Animate.css](https://animate.style) animations on scroll using [Alpine.js](https://alpinejs.dev).
+A minimalist and opinionated package to use [Animate.css](https://animate.style) animations on scroll in with [Alpine.js](https://alpinejs.dev).

 ```html
 <h1 x-data="animate" x-animate>